 Kjetil Holgeid developed his Individual Project, entitled “A reflection on why large public projects fail”, into a book chapter.
 Working with his supervisor Dr Mark Thompson (who became a co-author on the chapter), Kjetil highlighted the importance of contextual issues in contributing to the “spectacular” failure rates of large projects in the public sector.
 By studying these contextual issues related to project failure, the authors developed a new framework – the Contextual IT Project Framework – which takes greater account of “hyper-emergent” characteristics that often cannot be predicted at the outset.

-Read the full chapter (pdf, 218KB) (from "The Governance of Large-Scale Projects - Linking Citizens and the State", The Hertie School of Governance and the Journal for Political Consulting and Policy Advice, 2013)
+(from “The Governance of Large-Scale Projects – Linking Citizens and the State”, The Hertie School of Governance and the Journal for Political Consulting and Policy Advice, 2013)

 The flaw of averages in US corporate income taxes